marth-vader2001/Nightmare-Plague-PC-Vault/- Marta -/Characters/Non Player Characters/Hinelle.md

 Born into a noble family, Hinelle was brought up within the [[Yilani Cemaati]]: born to [[Pontiff Eoma]] and [[Chancellor Sturgis]].

 After spending many years training in clericism, she was bestowed the title of [[Günes Kutsanmis]] - a title that anyone from Sunmaek would recognise.
-Hinelle's father Sturgis is travelling to [[Brokv]]
+Hinelle's father Sturgis is travelling to [[- Aime -/Locations/Seni Isles/Brokvar/Brokvar]]'s capital